Holidays

 Midnapore

-The town Midnapore, also called Medinipur is a pilgrim center in West Bengal as it is home to a few ancient temples and mosques.
+The town Midnapore, also called Medinipur is a place for pilgrimage tours in West Bengal as it is home to a few ancient temples and mosques.
 The place is also famous for the memorials of many freedom fighters.
-Situated on the banks of the Kangsabati River, Midnapore is known for its sweet shops that sell fine quality of famous Bengali sweet – ‘Khirer Goja’ or Bengali Gossip.
+It is believed to be highly influenced by Buddhism and Jainism in ancient times.
+Moreover, the bustling port of Tamralipta, which is now known as Tamluk, is the most significant archaeological site here as its name is mentioned in the books of Fa-Hien and Xuanzang, two of the most prominent travellers in history.
+Situated on the banks of the Kangsabati River, Midnapore is known for its sweet shops that sell fine quality Bengali sweets – ‘Khirer Goja’ or Bengali Gossip.

 Highlights: